0xproflupin/seahorse-university/src/getting-started-with-seahorse/poll-app/testing-with-anchor/writing-tests.md

 - We finally do the assertions to check if the values are currently 0.

 ## Add Unit Test for Voting
-We will now add the second unit test for voting.
+We will now add the unit testing for the vote intruction.
 Add the following code to the test suite:

 ```ts